SachihoWolfy/JetsuneProto/README.md

 Known Issues

 - On some browsers, player acceleration is insanely sluggish.
 (Unsolved)
-- - Might be a rendering thing slowing it down, but unsure if this is the true cause.
+  - Might be a rendering thing slowing it down, but unsure if this is the true cause.
+  - Windows with Chrome is recommended.